nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 Here are steps for upgrading your database with the upgrade tool:

-1. Execute the upgrade tool.
+1. Start the upgrade tool.
 Here's an example command:

     ```bash
     cd liferay-home/tools/portal-tools-db-upgrade-client
     db_upgrade.sh -j "-Dfile.encoding=UTF-8 -Duser.timezone=GMT -Xmx4096m" -l "output.log"
     ```

-    The command above executes the upgrade tool with the same JVM options recommended for a DXP application server.
+    The command above executes the upgrade tool with the same JVM options recommended for the application server.
 File encoding (`UTF-8`), time zone (`GMT`), country, language, and memory settings (`-Xmx value`) should all match your application server's settings.
 For databases with >= 10 GB of data, we recommend allocated additional memory over the 4 GB default.
 The `-l "[file]"` arguments direct upgrade tool log messages to the specified file.

    If you haven't created [upgrade properties files](../reference/database-upgrade-tool-reference.md#manual-configuration), the upgrade tool prompts you for configuration values, and shows default values in parentheses.
 Here's an example interaction: